dreamboat26/Deepcraft-Tasks/README.md

-# DeepCraft-Tasks-
+# AI Engineer Tasks

-Tasks for technical assessment
+Included the following files in the branch:-

+AI_Engineer.ipynb : This includes the code implementation on the given dataset

+Included ppt for explanation related to the performance, model, analysis, summary etc.